 Which groups would benefit from this system?
 The insurance companies, employers, and the healthy privileged persona that has control over many aspects of their life?

 What if the tracking apps or insurance data got shared with employers (which happened before with period tracking data)?
 Would they discriminate against the candidates/employees with low “sleep credit score” if they strongly believed in this link between ethical behavior and performance?

 What if employers took this ethical-performance correlation as a scientific fact and started to penalize new parents, sick, etc.?
-Is it sth we would like to see happening?!
+Is it something we would like to see happening?!

 So what can we do about it?

-In this article, I tried to imagine a path from ideas by credible sources to product implementation.
-There could be sth already in the market similar to the examples I mentioned.
+In this article, I tried to imagine a path from ideas by sources that are considered credible to product implementation.
+There could be already something in the market similar to the examples I mentioned.
 Most probably, nobody would have bad intentions along this way, but some would be so privileged to even think about anything beyond their bubble, and many would just accept what’s presented to them without questioning what it means to create a certain product.
 And that’s the biggest problem!